Wh🌠ile India is battling with the pandemic, several film stars and cricketers have joined hands to help their country in these tough times.

 — Virat Kohli (@imVkohli)

-Meanwhile, the spokesperson of ACT Gayatri Yadav thanked the celebrity⛦ couple on behalf of the startup for joining theཧir mission.
+Meanwhile, the spokesperson of ACT Gayatri Yadav thanked the celebrity couple on behalf of the startupꦇ for joining their mission.

 “Having strong voices like Anushka and Virat help drive fundraising efforts will go a long way towards helping us realize this goal.
 On behalf of India’s startup ecosystem, ACT Grants is truly grateful to have them join this mission,” stated Gayatri.